 What to eat

-Bergamo is a land boasting a varied and tasty range of gastronomic products: from cheeses and desserts to cured pork meats to polenta, there are culinary delights to satisfy every palate.
+Bergamo is a place that boasts a varied and tasty range of gastronomic products – from cheeses and desserts to cured pork meats to polenta, there are culinary delights to satisfy every palate.

 The classic Bergamo starters or antipasti are Casonsèi de la bergamasca and Scarpinocc de Par, prepared with fresh pasta; they are genuine delicacies for those who love fine dining.
 You have to try some polenta while in Bergamo which is usually served with game or stew.